DavidCai1111/node-etcd-lock/README.md

 Lock the resource with `keyName`, return a `Promise` which will be resolved with a `Lock` instance when the resource is available.

+### isLocked(keyName)

+- keyName `String`: The key of the resource which need to be checked.

+Check whether the resource with `keyName` has already been locked.

 ## Class Lock

 ### unlock()